SNL-WaterPower/WecOptTool-MATLAB/docs/user/model.rst

 The **Designing the device** step codifies the user inputs for the **Geometry**, **Power take off**, and **Kinematics** of the WEC.
 With some important caveats, this step can be seen as analogous to building the physical device.
 This step can include [#f1]_ generating a panelized representation of the WEC's hull and calling a BEM code (e.g., NEMOH) to estimate the hydrodynamic coefficients.
-We can see from the signature of |designDevice.m|_ that it will return a hydro structure, containing these hydrodynamic coefficients.
+We can see from the signature of |designDevice.m|_ that it will return a :mat:class:`~+WecOptTool.Hydrodynamics` object.

 .. code:: matlab